Mary Learns The Retirement Planning Essentials

 It is crucial to regularly review and adjust your retirement plan as life circumstances or financial goals change over time.
 Also stay informed about tax laws, investment strategies, and healthcare costs.

-Part Nine: Security in Retirement
+Part Nine: Security Choices to Build Your Secure Retirement

 This essential part, from the Retirement Plan Choices for Lifestyle and Financial Decisions protects your retirement savings from fraud, scams, and other threats and is essential for maintaining financial security during retirement.
 Security essentials include budgeting, asset diversification, and lifestyle choices covered in previous parts of the lesson also include the following: